Within the workplace

 Can I meet up with friends or family outdoors?

-Up to 2 people from 2 separate households can meet outdoors for sport, exercise or social interaction.
+From 16th April, up to 4 people from 2 separate households can meet outdoors for sport, exercise or social interaction.

 Children under 12 do not count towards households or numbers when meeting outside.
 Children under 12 do not need to maintain physical distance from others indoors or outdoors.

-Members of an individual or extended household can meet outdoors for sport, exercise or social interaction.
+Members of an individual or extended household can meet outdoors in the same numbers for sport, exercise or social interaction.

-Can I go to a restaurant for a meal?
+Can I go to a restaurant or cafe for a meal?

-No. All restaurants will be closed, although takeaways can continue to operate if they follow the necessary measures.
+No. All restaurants are closed, although takeaways can continue to operate if they follow the necessary measures.
+Restaurants and cafes are expected to reopen on 26th April.

 Are takeaways allowed to remain open?